Updated June 15, 2023

 1)Grid computing is useful in dealing with idle energy in computers.
 It is more efficient to put it into more sensible use.

 2) It helps to save money when huge projects are involved.
 Grid computing helps in distributing and splitting up the work into multiple computers.

-3)Whenever failure occurs it would not stop the work as other computer will pick up the work, making this system more reliable.
+3)Whenever a failure occurs, it will not stop the work as other computers will pick up the work, making this system more reliable.